2019 Porsche 911 spy shots and video

 2019 Porsche 911 spy video from Motor Authority on Vimeo.

-From the earlier test mules, we know the next-gen 911 will be slightly wider than the current model, as evidenced by some wheel arch extensions.
-Underpinning the car is believed to be a new modular sports car platform being developed by Porsche.
+From the earlier test mules, we know the next-gen 911 will be slightly wider than the current model, as evidenced by wheel arch extensions the engineers tacked on.
+Underpinning the car is believed to be a new modular sports car platform developed by Porsche.

 The platform will allow greater flexibility when it comes to positioning of the engines and suspension hardware.
-It will also enable Porsche to finally add hybrid technology to the 911.
+It will also enable Porsche to finally add hybrid technology to the 911, and possibly on more than one model.

-The platform will also underpin next-generation versions of the 718 Boxster and Cayman and possibly the next-gen Audi R8 as well as Lamborghini’s replacements for the Aventador and Huracán.
+The platform will also underpin next-generation versions of the 718 Boxster and Cayman and possibly a next-gen Audi R8 as well as Lamborghini’s replacements for the Aventador and Huracán.
 While all of these models are mid-engined, the 911 will retain its signature rear-engine mounting.

 2019 Porsche 911 spy shots - Image via S. Baldauf/SB-MedienEnlarge Photo